aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get-all/_index.md

 ﻿---
-title: "Get all"
-second_title: "Fields in a Document"
+title: "Get all fields in a Word document"
 type: docs
 url: /fields/get-all/
-aliases: [/get-all-fields-from-a-document/]
-description: "Get all fields from a Word document"
+description: "Get all fields in a Word document"
 weight: 40
 ---

-Reads fields from the document node.
+This REST API returns all fields in a Word document.
+It takes the document file as an input and returns an array of field objects, each containing the field type, name and properties.

-## Get all fields from Word document REST API
+## Get all fields in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|